-Striatal Plasticity in Habit Formation as a Platform to Deconstruct Adaptive Learning awarded by National Institutes of Health (Co Investigator).
+Striatal Microcircuit Drivers of Adaptive Learning in Habit Formation awarded by National Institutes of Health (Co Investigator).
 2018 to 2023

 Investigating ripple oscillations as a mechanism for human memory retrieval awarded by National Institutes of Health (Principal Investigator).
 2019 to 2022